-The endometrial cells found outside the uterus grow to form patches that bleed and leak fluid around the time you have your period.
-This can lead to inflammation, scarring and lumps (nodules).
-The patches stay in different parts of your body, for example, the lining of your pelvis and abdomen, your upper abdomen, your abdominal wall or, more rarely, outside your pelvic area.
+The patches stay in different parts of your body.
+For example, the lining of your pelvis and abdomen, your upper abdomen, your abdominal wall or, more rarely, outside your pelvic area.

 This content has been reviewed by a group of medical subject matter experts, in accordance with Jean Hailes policy.